 - Click Create Need or Update Need as applicable.
 You'll now see a link to the private need in the top right-hand corner of the need form.
 See Sharing Private Needs as a Site Manager to learn more.

-Private needs are indicated by a "lock" icon in the needs listing on your site manager panel:
+Private needs are indicated in the Privacy column in the needs listing on your site manager panel:

-The agency manager will see a similar "lock" icon in their agency manager view of need:
+The agency manager will see a similar column in their agency manager view of need

 Click here to view a video on making needs private in bulk.